-There are books of such “Slavic – Sanskrit dictionaries” in many Slavic countries, like Serbia and Russia.
+There are books such as “Slavic – Sanskrit dictionaries” in many Slavic countries, like Serbia and Russia.
 In case you can’t get hold of any, you can check these English links:

 The caste system with a notion of democracy

-The word “caste” comes from Latin words CASTUS – (PURE) and CASTITAS – (MORAL PURITY), which translated in Slavic would be CHIST and CHESTITOST.
+The word “caste” comes from Latin words CASTUS – (PURE) and CASTITAS – (MORAL PURITY), which translated into Slavic would be CHIST and CHESTITOST.
 An interesting connection between Slavic and Latin.

-There are no proofs that ancient Slavic society had a cast system, but it likely existed in many pre-Roman societies of Europe.
-Celts and Gauls had Druids in the role of high-priests, as well as merchants, warriors, and slaves, just like the Vedic India of the time.
+There is no proof that ancient Slavic society had a caste system, but it likely existed in many pre-Roman societies of Europe.
+Celts and Gauls had Druids in the role of high priests, as well as merchants, warriors, and slaves, just like the Vedic India of the time.

 However, the Slavic word for work – “rabota”, actually implies that the work is done by a slave – “rob” or “rab”, depending on pronunciation.
 The word “robot” comes from Czech and has the same connotation.